Novi Sad: Politics

 The design consists of three white towers placed in the centre, set against a blue sky.
 A white dove holding an olive branch flies above the larger middle tower.
-All three structures have rooftops with crenallations, as well as opened windows and closed gates.
-Below the towers lies a green background, with a wavy white line depicting the Danube River.
+All three structures have rooftops with crenellations, as well as opened windows and closed gates.
+Below the towers lies a green background, with a wavy white line depicting the river Danube.